Soham360/csp-fastpages/_pages/typinggame.md

           currentWord = words[currentWordIndex];
           // displays the random word
           wordDisplay.textContent = currentWord;
-          // clears the text box
-          inputField.value = "";
+          // clears the text box after the current word has been entered inputField.value = "";
         }
       }